 Smokers experience withdrawal symptoms at night, and they have a harder time both falling asleep and waking up.
-Dome people are so sensitive that even a cup of coffee drank at lunch can interfere with sleep.
+Some people are so sensitive that even a cup of coffee drank at lunch can interfere with sleep.
 Caffeine is found in tea (including green tea), certain soft drinks, chocolate, cocoa, and of course coffee.
+Some herbal teas contain various substances that cause alertness.
 Caffeine is also found in certain herbs such as guarana and kola nut.
 If you have a sleep problem, stop eating chocolate and drinking teas until it is resolved.

 Avoid spices and herbs in large quantities after midday, and especially at dinner, since certain spices and herbs can influence sleep by making you too alert.
 Spicy foods may cause heartburn in some people.